UltraProgrammer279/youtube-product-reviews-plugin/README.md

-# Youtube product reviews plugin
+# YouTube product reviews plugin

-This is a simple yet very useful chrome plugin for people that frequently buy online.
+This Chrome plugin is super useful if you shop online frequently.

-Every time you open a product page in one of the supported online stores it links the product title with reviews on youtube and displays a youtube button on the page, that way you can easily click and access relevant youtube reviews.
+Whenever you open a product page, a YouTube Reviews button will appear when you have this extension installed.
+You can click the button which it will take you to a YouTube search page.

 ![Example on amazon](amazon.png)